 I’ll make a note here that it does help to have friends who aspire to Hyatt prestige.
-You can utilize their benefits on the few times per year they make sense.
-Now that award nights count towards status, you’ll be helping them, too.
+You can utilize their benefits with Guest of Honor on the few times per year they make sense.
 It’s the “phone a friend” on Who Wants to be a Hyatt Globalist?

 I like both Hyatt and Apple

 I’ve had readers ask me “what’s the hate about Hyatt about” enough times to know that I should state for the record that I like Hyatt properties.
 I also like Apple, having both an iPhone and an iPad that I use daily.
 I do tend to buy a generation or two back from cutting edge, though, both for cost and for lack of bugs.
 You won’t find me in line at the Apple store anytime soon.